bright/new-www/content/blog/top-trends-in-healthtech.md

 A notable example is [ulcerative colitis (UC)](https://www.yalemedicine.org/conditions/pediatric-ulcerative-colitis), a type of inflammatory bowel disease, that is increasingly being diagnosed in children and adolescents.
 While it traditionally affects individuals in their late 20s, recent trends indicate a rise in pediatric cases.

+In many cases, chronic diseases are also invisible diseases, meaning that we cannot see any symptoms in patients.
+However, this does not mean that the people around us don’t require regular healthcare.
+In another article, we delved into the subject of [developing technology for patients with invisible diseases](https://brightinventions.pl/blog/technology-for-invisible-diseases/).

 ## Hybrid apps as investor magnets

 2025 will reveal which companies can truly endure in the highly competitive digital health market, a space heavily reliant on investor funding.
 Examples like Olive AI and Babylon Health, once poised to drive innovation in digital health, serve as cautionary tales for startups.